-The Empowerment Center- This is the heart beat of the operation.
-Serving over 800 veterans to date and assisted them in several areas including case management, resume' writing, as well as classes in time management and financial management.
-VEV assist veterans in finding apartments, provide furniture when needed, as well as helping with a portion of the security and utility deposits (when funds are available).
+The Empowerment Center- This is the heartbeat of the operation.
+VEV assists veterans in several areas including case management, resume' writing, as well as classes in time management and financial management.
+VEV assists veterans in finding apartments, provide furniture when needed, as well as helping with a portion of the security and utility deposits (when funds are available).
 The food pantry is where we give out food to last up to two weeks to our veterans and veteran families.
-Assist to provide clothing for men, women and children as well.
-Transportation to is available to get veterans to appointments at the VA and help them obtain needed documents like ID cards, birth certificates and DD-214's.
-VEV also provide employment training, job assistance, and in collaboration with other agencies, have secured jobs for more than 200 of our clients.
+Assist to provide clothing for men, women, and children as well.
+Transportation is available to get veterans to appointments at the VA and help them obtain needed documents like ID cards, birth certificates, and DD-214's.
+VEV also provides employment training, job assistance, and in collaboration with other agencies, has secured jobs for more than 200 of our clients.

-Transitional Housing - Our goal is by 2017 to start Phase Two, to secure land and start building transitional housing for homeless veterans who have no place to live.
-Here they will be able to work on the grounds, become involved in horticulture, gardening and maintenance.
-The transitional housing will provide up to 24 months of housing, while continuing to provide the veterans with all the services of the Empowerment Center.
+Transitional Housing - Our goal is by 2022 to start Phase Two, to secure land and start building transitional housing for homeless veterans who have no place to live.
+Here they will be able to work on the grounds, become involved in horticulture, gardening, and maintenance.
+The transitional housing will provide up to 24 months of housing while continuing to provide the veterans with all the services of the Empowerment Center.
 The idea is to promote self-sufficiency and independence where the veterans will one day be able to live on their own.
-Those veterans helped by our agency are then expected to mentor or "give back" to another up and coming homeless veteran.
+Those veterans helped by our agency are then expected to mentor or "give back" to another up-and-coming homeless veteran.

 Permanent Supportive Homes - By 2024, our goal is to build permanent supportive housing - this will provide safe, secure housing for up to 100 formerly homeless veterans.
 On-site counseling will be provided, as well as academic and vocational instruction.